-Known as the Albanian Riviera, this stretch of coastline is home to an abundance of white sand beaches, crystal clear waters, delicious seafood and cheap wine and is quickly becoming known as Europe’s best kept secret amongst those in the know, making a beach holiday in Albania a great choice.
+Known as the Albanian Riviera, the Albanian coast is home to an abundance of white sand beaches, crystal clear waters, delicious seafood and cheap wine and is quickly becoming known as Europe’s best kept secret amongst those in the know, making a beach holiday in Albania a great choice.

-The mode of transport used by my friends and I to travel down Albania’s coastline were the local buses.
-I won’t lie, I was definitely glad to be with a group of people, as getting from A to B in Albania is not always simple!
-There aren’t usually central bus stations and timetables often aren’t reliable or cease to exist entirely.
-The best way to get around is simply to ask a local, who will direct you to a random spot on the side of the road where the bus will probably (!) turn up.
+When I visited Albania, I used the local bus system, and it definitely didn’t make life easy for me!
+In Albania, you will usually not find central bus stations, and timetables often aren’t reliable or cease to exist entirely.
+The best way of getting around Albania by bus is simply to ask a local, who will direct you to a random spot on the side of the road where the bus will probably (!) turn up.

 If this sounds nerve-wracking, that’s because it is…at first.
 After a couple of bus journeys in Albania however, my friends and I had got the hang of things and found ourselves really warming to the Albanian way of travel!
 Sure, the buses may not follow a schedule, and they may pack on way more people than they should, but it’s certainly an experience!